 Costs Involved in Global PEO Services

 PEO costs vary depending on the type of services required of them.

 The location of the business will also be a determining factor.
 Most PEOs charge a client company with an annual flat-rate fee for each employee.
 Some also charge a percentage of the employee’s salary.

 This rate may go higher depending on the terms of the agreement.
 For example, the client may want to give an added contribution to existing employee benefits/salary.

-The greater the amount of tasks required, the higher the rate becomes.
+The more tasks required, the higher the rate becomes.

 Some PEOs also base their rates on factors like the risk level of the company, credit rating, benefits history, etc. As such, the rate could be higher.

 It is best to closely consider the PEO that will give you the best value for your money.
 At the same time ensure high-quality, efficient, and accurate services according to your actual needs.